Newhailes House: National Trust acquisition of house and estate

 In 1976, the books and Lord Hailes's papers were removed to the National Library of Scotland in lieu of death duties following the death of Sir Mark Dalrymple at the age of 56.
-The Government accepted around seven-thousand volumes from the Newhailes Library, the collection included: history and biography (c.
+The Government accepted around seven thousand volumes from the Newhailes Library, the collection included: history and biography (c.
 1,800 volumes), classical and modern literature (c.
 2,500 volumes), law, politics and economics (c.
 1,000 volumes), and theology (c.
 750 volumes).

 In 1997, Newhailes house was given to the National Trust for Scotland by his wife Lady Antonia Dalrymple because the cost of upkeep had become impossible and the house was in danger of falling into disrepair.
-It was to allow to grow old gracefully through a pioneering conservation policy which does ‘as much as is necessary, but as little as possible’ to keep the house in good order without disturbing its ‘untouched’ atmosphere.
+It was to allow to grow old gracefully through a pioneering conservation policy which does "as much as is necessary, but as little as possible" to keep the house in good order without disturbing its "untouched" atmosphere.

 In 2002, Prince Charles made a visit to the opening of Newhailes House with NTS curator Ian Gow.

 In 2016, the National Trust announced a £2.4 million investment plan to be spent on conservation, landscape enhancement, and on commercial and visitor services improvements.

 In 2019, the National Trust for Scotland reported that it was undertaking a large-scale exercise to rid the house of moth infestation.
 65,395 people visited the house during 2019.

 Artwork on display in house

-A number of painting are on display within the house, largely Dalrymple family portraits by Scottish painter Allan Ramsay (artist),(1713-1784) and selection of local landscapes by James Norie (1711-1736).
-There is a landscape (1816) by John Thomson of Duddingston (1778-1840) featuring the ancestral Hailes Castle and Traprain Law, on display in the library.
+A number of paintings are on display within the house, largely Dalrymple family portraits by Scottish painter Allan Ramsay (1713–1784) and a selection of local landscapes by James Norie (1711–1736).
+There is a landscape (1816) by John Thomson of Duddingston (1778–1840) featuring the ancestral Hailes Castle and Traprain Law on display in the library.

 The house facilities

-After it was acquired by the Scottish National Trust, It is open to the public by way of guided tours.
-It now offers a location for weddings, corporate events and private parties.
+Having been acquired by the National Trust for Scotland, it is open to the public by way of guided tours, and functions as a venue for weddings, corporate events and private parties.
+The grounds are free to visit.

 Newhailes Stable Block

 Situated to the south-west of Newhailes House, the stables and office block was built as part of the changes initiated on the estate in 1798 (with the north and east ranges constructed in 1826).
 They comprise a two-storey quadrangular Classical stable court, incorporating late 17th century to mid-18th century builds in the north-west and south-west ranges.
-After designs by James Craig (architect), circa 1792.
+After designs by James Craig, circa 1792.
 The buildings are currently under renovation with a view for conversion to provide upgraded welcome and catering facilities for visitors.

 Newhailes garden

-A rare survival of an early to mid-18th century Rococo landscape garden, developed in the formative period of the 'natural' style in Scotland, laid out during 1720-40s for the Dalrymple family.
-It has associations with James Smith (architect) (1645-1731) (the architect's own home, known as Whitehill before Newhailes), and the horticulturalist and garden designer John Hay (1758-1836).
-Considered '...the most eminent horticultural architect Scotland has ever produced.’
+A rare survival of an early to mid-18th century Rococo landscape garden, developed in the formative period of the 'natural' style in Scotland, laid out during 1720–1740s for the Dalrymple family.
+It has associations with James Smith (architect) (1645–1731) (the architect's own home, known as Whitehill before Newhailes), and the horticulturalist and garden designer John Hay (1758–1836).
+Considered "...the most eminent horticultural architect Scotland has ever produced."